50 steps, 100 steps

 be pretty much the same (and usually of low quality).

-Usually, it contains a negative connotation that none of the available options or things/people to be compared is great or appealing, and they are essentially the same, e.g. 20 minutes late vs. 30 minutes late.
+It often contains a negative or sarcastic connotation that none of the available options or things/people to be compared are great or appealing, and they are essentially the same, e.g. 20 minutes late vs. 30 minutes late.
 In this sense, the closest English expression might be “pot calling the kettle black”.

 This idiom originates from “孟子(Mencius), a classic Chinese text based on conversations and anecdotes of the Chinese philosopher Mencius.
-In one of the stories, Mencius tells a story to make a life lesson, in which two soldiers ran away from the battlefront – one did so by 50 steps and the other by 100 steps – and the former laughed at the latter, calling him a coward.
-However, the reality is that both of them are chicken-hearted, and there isn’t much difference between them from a third person’s perspective.
+In one of the stories, Mencius gives a lesson for life using an analogy: during a battle, two soldiers ran away from the battlefront – one did so by 50 steps and the other by 100 steps – and the former laughed at the latter, calling him a coward.
+However, both of them are chicken-hearted from a third person’s perspective, and there isn’t much difference between them.
+This story tells us that we should stop comparing ourselves with others just to feel superior to them, and instead focus on our buisness.

 A: どの大統領(だいとうりょう)候補 (こうほ) が一番(いちばん)いいと思う？

 A: Which presidential candidate do you think is the best?